Pierre Goldman: Assassination

-On 20 September 1979, Goldman was assassinated by being shot at point-blank range in Paris.
+On 20 September 1979, Goldman was assassinated, shot at point-blank range in Paris.
 Eyewitnesses described seeing three Spanish-looking persons.
 The police first suspected the Mafia; however, the murder was claimed by (according to AFP) an unknown far-right group: Honneur de la police (Honour of the Police).
 Goldman's funeral was attended by 15,000 people.
 A few hours after his death, his wife Christiane gave birth to a son, Manuel.

 The perpetrators of Goldman's murder have not been found.
 Various theories persist, the most serious pointing to Marseille's criminal underground, which might have assassinated him on behalf of the mercenary organization GAL, a death squad set up by Spanish officials to fight ETA in the 1980s.
 Goldman was allegedly helping the ETA to procure weapons and planned to create an organization to fight the GAL.
 Another theory shared by VSD points toward the French intelligence services — supported by the fact that former police officer Lucien Aimé-Blanc, in charge of the narcotics department, noted the presence of a SDECE officer at the scene.

 In April 2006, Libération published an interview of said former police officer, who stated that one of his informants, Jean-Pierre Maïone, had admitted a few years later to having killed Goldman on behalf of the GAL:

 Marseille boys members of GAL killed him with Maïone, who also talked about a commandant, former member of the SDECE [French secret service], without revealing me his identity.

 On 22 May 2012, a blog post from lemonde.fr identified the killer of Pierre Goldman as René Resciniti de Says.
 A former paratrooper for the French Armed Forces, Resciniti de Says was known as René l'élégant and died on 17 April 2012 at the age of 61.
 Goldman's assassin had previously been identified under the pseudonym “Gustavo” by documentarian Michel Despratx in 2010.
 Extreme right journalist Emmanuel Ratier, in the bimonthly newsletter Faits et Documents, claims the true identity of “Gustavo” to have been René Resciniti de Says.
 The blog post alleges that René Resciniti de Says was an associate of French monarchist group Action Française, as well as being one of Bob Denard's mercenaries.

 Gustavo, the 2010 Michel Despratx documentary broadcast by Canal+, states Goldman was assassinated by a four-person commando squad which included an inspector of the Direction de la surveillance du territoire (DST) and a police officer of the Direction centrale des renseignements généraux (RG).
 Nevertheless, as pointed out by the blog post, “Gustavo”'s testimony and his identification as René Resciniti de Says remain to be corroborated.